Charlie Daly: Tyrone actions

 Daly continued to fight – he planned the highly successful attack on the Royal Irish Constabulary (RIC) barrack in Pomeroy, County Tyrone (19 March 1922).
 Approximately 20 heavily armed Tyrone IRA men gained entrance to the base and made off with 75 rifles and a large quantity of ammunition.
-In the spring of 1922 Daly was involved in the planning and execution of the IRAs Northern Offensive (see The Troubles in Ulster (1920–1922)) and initially worked to avoid violence between pro and anti treaty forces who were divided over the terms of the Anglo-Irish Treaty.
+In the spring of 1922 Daly was involved in the planning and execution of the IRAs Northern Offensive and initially worked to avoid violence between pro and anti treaty forces who were divided over the terms of the Anglo-Irish Treaty.
 Speaking about the IRAs campaign in Tyrone while he was in command, Daly stated that: "Taking into consideration the hostile civilian population with superior equipment backed by Regular Forces, and the apathy of our own civilian population, this area did far more than several Southern Counties situated under far more favourable circumstances."

 At the beginning of the Irish Civil War Daly was committed to what he believed was a common policy between pro and anti treaty forces to resist a newly formed Northern Ireland state.
 Some northern IRA units had moved into Donegal to avoid being captured but Dalys forces were hopelessly outnumbered and under increased pressure from pro treaty forces.
 Facing overwhelming opposition, Daly and the O/C the IRAs 1st Northern Division, Sean Lehane split their forces into smaller columns.
 In a letter dated 17 September 1922, Daly expressed his forces desperate situation: "Here we are with one small column trying to hold our own against desperate odds.
 A month ago I never expected that one of us would be left by now."